 Advanced Segmentation Tools

-The advanced segmentation tools are available in the Advanced Segmentation Tools dialog (see snapshot above), which is accessed from the new Volumes file menu.
+The advanced segmentation tools are available in the Advanced Segmentation Tools dialog (see figure below), which can be launched by clicking the Advanced Segmentation Tools menu item in the Volumes menu.